 “(This Light of Allah illumines) such houses as Allah has ordained to exalt (i.e., enhance their esteem and honour) and remember His Name therein.
 (These are the houses) in which (Allah’s servants) glorify Him morning and evening.
 (Blessed with this Light) are those servants (of Allah) whom neither trade nor sale diverts from remembrance of Allah (dhikr).
 Nor from establishing Prayer and paying Zakat (the Alms-due.
 Even whilst performing their worldly duties) they keep fearing the Day when hearts and eyes will (all) overturn (with terror).”
 (24:36-37)

 This verse not only highlights importance of khanqah, the house for seekers of Allah, but also explains significant attributes of its dwellers.
 That is, they devote every moment of their life for Allah.
-They keep glorifying the name of Allah i.e. Ism-e-Allah Zaat and nothing divert their attention from it.
+They keep glorifying the name of Allah i.e. Ism-e-Allah Zaat and nothing diverts their attention from it.
 Even while doing worldly chores, their heart and soul is inclined towards Allah.
 They remain engrossed in dhikr with their every breath.
 Thus, these special servants of Allah are blessed with the Divine light that illumines their souls.
 Even after so much involvement in Allah, they fear Him and the Day of Resurrection.
 Hence, they are watchful of their deeds and keep check even on their thoughts.
-Such desirable qualities distinguish them from common Muslims and elevate them to the level of Momins.
+Such desirable qualities distinguish them from common Muslims and elevate them to the level of Momins (true believers).